| Design, Innovation,

 the hardest, strongest parts!
 Less IS more!
 That's good news for a

+stronger case and one much lighter in weight.
 2) all of our composite cloth material is "pre-pregnated" with resin

 when the cloth is 'milled' at the factory.
 There is a thin sheen of resin